miketsai05/pyvalfx/README.md

-# pyvalfx
+# pyvallib

-pyvalfx provides an implementation of commonly applied methodologies used in fair value measurements for financial reporting purposes.
+pyvallib provides an implementation of commonly applied methodologies used in fair value measurements for financial reporting purposes.

 ## Implemented Methodologies